 Once you’re going, just take your time, count carefully and make sure your needle goes through the holes, rather than the fabric.
 You’ll be a cross stitching whiz in no time!

-Here’s one of my best cross stitch for beginners tips.
-Each time you bring the needle up and pull the thread through the fabric, you put a slight twist in the thread.
-Over time you will notice the thread bunching up at the back, and if that happens, just let the needle drop, which will unravel that twist.
+Here’s one of my best cross stitch for beginners tips: Each time you bring the needle up and pull the thread through the fabric, you put a slight twist in the thread.
+Over time you will notice the thread bunching up at the back, and if that happens, let the needle drop, which will unravel that twist.
 You can then carry on stitching with the risk of surprise knots and tangles!

 What is Counted Cross Stitch?

-Unlike other embroidery styles where the design is already printed on the fabric, counted cross stitch starts with a blank canvas.
+Unlike other embroidery styles such as needlepoint or tapestry, where the design is already printed on the fabric, counted cross stitch starts with a blank canvas.
 Stitchers like you embark on a journey of counting and stitching, carefully plotting each stitch on a grid.